-We need to be online so we’re connected with our industry news, social contacts, clients, subscribers etc.
+We need to be online so we’re connected with our industry news, social contacts, process /check payments + receipts, clients, subscribers etc.

 Yet being online seems to diminish our attention spans and takes over our professional and private lives.
-In turn, this means that in trying to achieve the work/life balance and flexibility you crave – you may not be allowing yourself to do that as you are most likely being taken down the digital rabbit hole in one form or another, at different times throughout the day/night, which is disrupting your goals (and sanity!).
+In turn, this means that in trying to achieve the work/life balance and flexibility you crave and deserve – you may not be allowing yourself to do that as you are most likely being taken down the digital rabbit hole in one form or another, at different times throughout the day/night, which is disrupting your goals (and sanity!).

 Digital Declutter Approach

-One of the main keys to remove the Digital Declutter overwhelm – and allow yourself to simplify – is knowing that there are a number of approaches you can take to digital declutter.
+One of the main key elements to removing the Digital Declutter overwhelm and allowing yourself to simplify is knowing that there are a number of approaches you can take to digital declutter.

-To begin slowly, take a few of these tips below and start to implement them into your daily life.
-Or, start with one tip then move on to another one when you feel the first is complete.
+To begin slowly take a few of these tips I share and start to implement them into your daily life.
+Or, start with one tip then move on to another one then another one to slowly integrate these changes.

-Or you can take the “cold turkey” approach and unplug from everything social (with the exception of work) and then add those elements that you truly enjoy back into your life, such as social media or your favourite Apps but with a better approach to focus.
+Another idea is to take the “cold turkey” approach and unplug everything social and then add those elements that you truly enjoy – and need – back into your life, such as social media or your favourite Apps but with a better approach to focus.

-No matter your approach, take time to evaluate just how distracted you are with your digital clutter and analyse how you will regain some of your free time by eliminating unnecessary (extra) work.
+No matter your approach, take time to evaluate just how distracted you are with your digital clutter and analyse how you will regain some of your free time by eliminating unnecessary distractions.

 Tips for Digital Decluttering